rancher/api-spec/spec/README.md

 # What is this thing? #
-This document defines the REST API specification implemented by public Go Daddy(r) APIs.
+This document defines the REST API specification implemented by public Go Daddy&reg; APIs.

 Our goal is to make APIs that are as easy to use as possible.
 Each service has [documentation](http://docs.cloud.secureserver.net/) available, but this should be a supplement, not required reading.
 Armed with just the URL and credentials, a user should be able to navigate their way through the API in a web browser to learn about what resources and operations it has.
 In other words, the API should be _discoverable_.
 Once you're familar with what's available, requests can be made with simple tools like cURL or any basic HTTP request library.

 # Why are you publishing it? #

 Maybe you'd like to build your own tools that work with our services.
 Or maybe you want to build your own service that follows the same style as ours.
 We'd love it if you did either one and want to give you all the information you need.
 This is also the same documentation our internal teams use to build their APIs.

 # Contact #
 For questions, comments, corrections, suggestions, etc, you can use the usual tools in GitHub or email [apispec@godaddy.com](mailto:apispec@godaddy.com).
 Please use our normal [support page](http://support.godaddy.com/) for questions or problems about a specific API or product.

+# License #
+Copyright (c) 2012 Go Daddy Operating Company, LLC

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in
+all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 # Examples #
 Examples demonstrate a hypothetical file storage API.
 Only the relevant HTTP request and response information is shown, additional standard HTTP headers will be present in a real request.
 Examples generally show JSON request and responses, but several [request](#request-format) types are available and other [response](#response-format) types may be defined in the future.

 ----------------------------------------

 # Terminology #
 **REST:**
 A **RE**presentational **S**tate **T**ransfer service is a style of API where a client makes HTTP requests to manipulate resources identified by the request URL.
 RESTful services are stateless, so session state is stored on the server between requests.
 Each requests contains all the information needed to service that request.

 **Resource:**
 A **resource** is an object or concept that can be manipulated by the API.
 In our file storage example, they will be things like a 'Folder' and a 'File'.
 Resources are the building blocks of an API, the nouns in the language describing the system.
 All operations in the API manipulate the resources or their state.
 Resources should be organized in a way that is useful to the client.
 This is the most important part of the design of an API; if your resources just match your database schema one-to-one, chances are your API is not going to be very easy to use.

 **Representation:**
 REST APIs transfer **representations** of resources back and forth between the client and the service.
 These are documnents that describe resources.
 Representations are most commonly JSON-formatted, but can be of any type.

 **Attribute:**
 Representations of resources consist of a series of **attributes** names and values as key-value pairs.

 **Collection:**
 A **collection** is a special kind of resource that represents a group of related resources.
 It contains a representation of each resource, and some additional information for things like pagination and filtering.

 **Identifier:**
 Every resource in a collection MUST have an **identifier** attribute with a value that is unique within that collection.

 **Side Effects:**
 Requests that change the state of something in the service are said to have **side effects**.
 It is very important that certain types of requests not have side-effects.

 **Idempotent:**
 An operation is *idempotent* if it can be applied multiple times without changing the result after the first application.

 **Opaque:**
 Some pieces of information returned from a service are considered to be **opaque**.
 Opaque values are a black box that has meaning only to the service; clients should not rely on any particular format, length, or content in an opaque value.
 They should not change the value or try to parse any meaning out of it.
 Opaque values MAY change between API revisions or even individual requests, so they should never be stored or compared against.
 For example, pagination URLs contain a "marker" attribute that identifies the appropriate page to load.

 **Action:**
 An **action** is an operation that can be performed on a resource but does not fit into one the standard create/read/update/delete operations.
 For example "sharing" or "encrypting" a file resource.

 **Discoverability:**
 **Discoverability** is a method of self-documenting.
 Each API has a collection of schemas that define what resource types are available and what attributes they have.
 Each response contains information about how to find related resources and what actions are available.

 Since this documentation is in a computer-readable form, it is easy to make a generic client library that will speak to any API that implements this specification, with no code related to a particular service.
 We provide several [client libraries](/godaddy/gdapi) for different languages, and if you load the API in a browser we respond with a built-in JavaScript client that provides a friendly UI for experimentation.

 ----------------------------------------

 # Status Codes #
 Every HTTP response contains a **status code**.
 This is the primary mechanism that a client uses to determine the result of their request, so it is very important that they be clearly defined and used consistently.
 Requests that were successfully handled MUST return a response with a 2xx or 3xx status code.
 Requests that cannot be processed MUST return a 4xx or 5xx code.

 Code | Meaning
 --------------------------|----------------------------
 **2xx** | **Success**
 200 OK | The request was successful.
 201 Created | Success, and a new resource has been created.<br/>&bull; A Location header to the resource SHOULD be included.
 202 Accepted | The request has been received but has not completed.
 It MAY be completed in the future.<br/>&bull; This is typically used for requests that produce a long-running process that will be performed asynchronously.
 204 No Content | The request was successful, and the response will have no body portion.
 |
 **3xx** | **Redirect**